DHRI-Curriculum/Data-and-Ethics/sections/05-side-note-on-data-structures-tidy-data.md

 ## Solution
 1. `Artist Role`, `Artist Display Name`, `Artist Display Bio`, `Artist Alpha Sort`, `Artist Nationality`, `Artist Begin Date`, `Artist End Date`, or `Classification`.
 2. I will choose to convert to the tidy data format if I was interested in any of the variables listed above, so that it will be easier to analyse the entries.
-I will have to unnest the entries by separating the data into different rows.
+I will have to unnest the entries by separating the data into different columns.
 For example, if I am interested in understanding the type of roles that are predominantly held by non-cisgender men, I will unnest the column `Artist Role`.
-An entry like `Architect|Artist` will be separated into two rows as illustrated in this example:
+An entry like `Architect|Artist` will be separated into two columns as illustrated in this example:

 ![Comparison of moSmall after tidy format](../images/moSmallComp.png)